heba-khamis-ramadan/pizza-house/readme.md

 - Select from multiple pizza types and crust bases
 - Display orders in a list ordered by latest
 - Price calculation based on pizza type
-- Flash message alerts for success
+- User authentication
-- Laravel migration system for managing database
+- Admin panel to manage orders

 ## 📦 Requirements